iotaledger/wallet.rs/docs/docs/libraries/python/api_reference.md

 }
 ```

-Note that this message object in `Wallet.rs` is not the same as the message object in `iota.rs`.
+Note that this message object in `Wallet.rs` is not the same as the message object in `Iota.rs`.

 ## Node